 Child Advocates of Fort Bend’s Collaborative Family Engagement (CFE) partnership between Court Appointed Special Advocates and the Texas Department of Family and Protective Services was initiated in 2016.
 Interagency teams trained and began working together to engage caring adults to support children in the foster care system and build lifetime networks of family, fictive kin, and community members to provide continued support after a child is no longer in the conservatorship of DFPS.
 CFE is integrated within all of CASA’s specialized program.
 CASA volunteer advocates are trained to utilize tools that assist in family finding and helping families recognize available support systems to them.
 Knowing that every child in the child welfare system has experienced trauma to some degree, CFE strives to decrease long-lasting issues and help these children move on with their lives in a family environment.
 Working together to strengthen families helps provide accountability, safety, placement, permanency and healing.
 CFE also recognizes children heal through relationships, and that every child has a family who can be found through perseverance.

-Child Advocates of Fort Bend employs a Courtesy CASA position to make visits to children for the purpose of ensuring their safety and well-being as well as promote the local CASA program’s relationship with the child and strengthen the local program’s advocacy for the child.
-The goal of the program is to provide knowledge of well-being and unique needs for children placed outside of their communities to enhance trauma-informed advocacy and to empower children giving them a voice to share their experiences.
+The Courtesy CASA role was established to make visits to children for the purpose of ensuring their safety and well-being as well as promote the local CASA program’s relationship with the child and strengthen the local program’s advocacy for the child.

 Once a visit has been made, the Courtesy CASA can report their findings and provide pictures of the children and their placement directly to the local CASA program.
 The information gathered during the visit allows the primary CASA and their supervisor to make informed recommendations to the judge and ensure the child’s needs are being met.